jpdjere/data-structures-algorithms/Section 10 - Trees/Section 10 - Interview Questions.md

 .

 ---
-# Full & Complete Binary Trees - Number of Nodes in Complete Tree
+# Full & Complete Binary Trees - Number of Nodes in Complete Tree (Medium)

 Until now, we have only looked at "normal" binary trees, but sometimes interviewers will step up the complexity of an exercise by mentioning that the tree is full, or complete.